The-Politico/politico-elections/docs/source/why.rst

 Relational election data
 ''''''''''''''''''''''''

 This system contains a fully relational model for election data.
-We borrowed a lot of inspiration from the fine folks making OpenCivicData, but we also account for modeling vote totals.
+We borrowed a lot of inspiration from the fine folks making `OpenCivicData <https://opencivicdata.readthedocs.io/en/latest/>`_, but we also account for modeling vote totals.
 This model will end up becoming a part of a larger campaign database that will include FEC data and campaign staff information, so the highly relational model is important to us.

 See :ref:`models`.